SLAs

 Notification

 To setup notifications for SLAs, choose the "Send Slack notification on SLA breaches" template.
-Update the channel to your preferred one, or the action to a different notification type, for example email.
+Update the channel to your preferred one, or the action to a different notification type (such as email).

 When an issue violates an SLA